sourmash-bio/sourmash_plugin_directsketch/README.md

 If using batches, you can rerun the same command and any failed sketches will be retried.
 Alternatively, the `--failed` file from either `gbsketch` or `urlsketch` can be used as input into `urlsketch`.
 We cannot append to the existing output zipfile of signatures, so please provide a different output file if running `urlsketch` with the failure file.

+### Using an NCBI API Key (gbsketch only)

+`gbsketch` uses the NCBI REST API to download reference genomes.
+The API limits you to 3 downloads per second, or 10 if you provide an API Key.
+To obtain an API key, follow the instructions [here](https://support.nlm.nih.gov/kbArticle/?pn=KA-05317).
+Once you have a key, you can provide it via the command line or set the `NCBI_API_KEY` variable (`export NCBI_API_KEY=YOUR_KEY`), which `gbsketch` will check and use automatically.

 ## Running the commands

 ## `gbsketch`